Professional Development for ESL Teachers – 9 Ways to Boost Your Resume

 7. Attend virtual or in-person TEFL/TESOL conferences

 Attending TEFL/TESOL conferences is a great way to continue your EFL professional development.
-There are many annual regional, national, and international conferences available to teachers, and these conferences are even shifting to a 100% online format.
+There are many annual regional, national, and international conferences available to teachers, and many virtual conferences as well.

 - Pro Tip: If you miss out on a TEFL/TESOL conference opportunity, check for post-conference deals.
 Sometimes, you can purchase post-access passes that include recordings of all of the sessions and other resources.